Living cost in Japan based on actuals. Prices and tips on ways to minimise the cost. Enjoy life in Japan with less money worry.

 - Water approx ¥2,200 is paid every two months.

-The utilities are included in the shared accommodation rental, but not when renting privately.
+Shared accommodation includes utilities in the rental, but not when renting privately.

 Mobile phone: There are many network providers in Japan and offer various packages.

-Mobile SIM (Phone calls + 2GB Mobile data) package is approx ¥2,900 per month.
+SIM package (Phone calls + 2GB Mobile data) is approx ¥2,900 per month.
 No minimum contract period.

 The call limit is set to about 10 minutes for this price.
 If your call exceeds 10 minutes, you can hang up and call again for another 10 minutes.

-Mobile data only may be cheaper.
-However, you may need to call your school, landlord, local public office, and so on if you are studying for a longer period.
+Data only may be cheaper.
+However, you may need to call your school, landlord, local public office, and so on.
 Therefore, it is always good to have the option for the calls too.

-Mobile WiFi: Portable WiFi is approx ¥4,000 per month.
-It is a small device that gives you internet access to your mobile phone, laptop or any device with WiFi.
+WiFi: Portable WiFi is approx ¥5,000 per month.
+It is a small device that gives you internet access to your mobile phone, laptop or any device with WiFi interface.

 Commuting pass is available monthly, three-monthly or six-monthly.
 The fare depends on the lines you use.
 E.g. Odakyu line from Shimokitazawa to Shinjuku (approx. 15 minutes journey) ¥5,380 per month.